MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 [//]: # "TODO(morsapaes) Extend to suggest third party tools. dbt, Census and Metabase could all fit here to do interesting things as a follow-up."

-To get started with your own data, [reach out to our team](https://materialize.com/trial/) to upgrade your playground to a trial account.
+To get started with your own data, [upgrade your playground to a trial account](https://materialize.com/trial/?utm_campaign=General&utm_source=documentation).